Search information pages

 Authors of Research, Case reports, Databases, Methods, Open debates and Software articles published in Genome Medicine are the copyright holders of their articles and have granted to any third party, in advance and in perpetuity, the right to use, reproduce or disseminate the article, according to the BioMed Central copyright and license agreement.

-In addition to research articles Genome Medicine also publishes Research highlights, Meeting reports, Musings, Opinions and Reviews all of which are only available by subscription.
+In addition to research articles Genome Medicine also publishes Research highlights, Comments, Meeting reports, Musings, Opinions, Q&As and Reviews all of which are only available by subscription.
 BioMed Central holds the copyright to such subscription content according to the terms of BioMed Central's Copyright Licensing Agreement.

 All articles published in Genome Medicine are included in PubMed, the most widely used biomedical bibliographic database service, which is run by the US National Library of Medicine.
 Other bibliographic databases that index articles published in Genome Medicine include: